 At EMDR Focus, we’ve been providing therapy, including full-on EMDR, to many erstwhile colleagues and organisations in the journalistic field, where Mark was for 30 years correspondent and editor for Reuters and the BBC World Service.

-We’ll be writing and posting more as the weeks unfold, but to be going on with, with thanks to our friend and colleague Naomi Fisher (working from France) you’ll find on this page, with [square bracket comments, and the occasional edit] from Mark as it goes along, a useful and simple outline of how to do EMDR.
+With thanks to our friend and colleague Naomi Fisher (working from France) you’ll find on this page, with [square bracket comments, and the occasional edit] from Mark as it goes along, a useful and simple outline of how to do EMDR.

 For EMDR therapists, our colleague Alexandra Dent has put together a very useful note here which you can share with clients about how online EMDR works – noting that we’ve tweaked Alexandra’s note somewhat to highlight the use of Zoom in particular rather than other online platforms.